cloudposse/testing.cloudposse.co/README.md

 # testing.cloudposse.co

-Terraform/Kubernetes Infrastructure for CloudPosse Testing Organization in AWS.
+Example Terraform Reference Architecture for Geodesic Module Automated Testing Organization in AWS.

 __NOTE:__ Before creating the testing infrastructure, you need to provision the Parent ("Root") Organization in AWS (because it creates resources needed for all other accounts).